Taking a road trip to avoid flying? Read this post before you hit the road for tips to make the car ride a little more

 This is my trick to making long drives feel much shorter.
-Since Birmingham is about 8 hours from home, I leave my dorm room around 4:00AM (crazy, I know) when I come home for the weekend.
+Since Birmingham is about 8 hours from home, I left my dorm room around 4:00AM (crazy, I know) when I came home for the weekend.
 If I’m going to make a long trip for a weekend, I want to have the entire weekend free instead of spending a big chunk of it in the car.
 While 4:00AM may not be feasible for you (especially if you have kids!), try to plan on leaving earlier than you’d naturally want to.
 You can make it extra special for kids by stopping somewhere yummy for a breakfast treat.
 When I was little, stopping at Chick-fil-a was the best part of our whole trip.

 When you drive in the wee hours of the morning you get to see the sunrise, stop for coffee, and arrive in the morning at your destination.
 There’s nothing more annoying to me than driving all day, just to arrive by the evening and go to bed.

 If you’re leaving at the crack of dawn, you’ll need to remember to go to sleep at a decent hour.
-Use a sleep mask, ear plugs, whatever you need, but GET TO SLEEP.
+Use a sleep mask, ear plugs, whatever you need, but GO TO SLEEP.
 We do not need sleepy drivers on the roads.

 Pack your car the night before

 This makes the start of your drive so much more pleasant!
 I don’t pack my laptop or camera equipment until I’m leaving in the morning, but other than those items, I put everything in the car.
 It takes some planning (like packing before the very last minute you need to leave ;)), but you’ll thank me later.

 I always fill my car up with gas the day before as well.
 Like I said, it takes some planning, but it’s worth it so I can get up and hit the road right away.
 I hate when the morning of a trip feels stressful, so I make every effort to get as much prepared the day before as I can.